maciejmonkiewicz/mAsystent-releases/README.md

 # mAsystent-releases
-Release channel for mAsystent desktop app
+This repo is an update channel for the desktop version of mAsystent - an app which aims to help store owners better manage their business.